 τ(photoelectric) = constant x ZN/E3.5

 where Z is the atomic number, the exponent n varies between 4 and 5.
 E is the energy of the incident photon.
-The proportionality to higher powers of the atomic number Z is the main reason for using of high Z materials, such as lead or depleted uranium in gamma ray shields.
+The proportionality to higher powers of the atomic number Z is the main reason for using high Z materials, such as lead or depleted uranium in gamma-ray shields.

 Although the probability of the photoelectric absorption of gamma photon decreases, in general, with increasing photon energy, there are sharp discontinuities in the cross-section curve.
-These are called “absoption edges” and they correspond to the binding energies of electrons from atom’s bound shells.
-For photons with the energy just above the edge, the photon energy is just sufficient to undergo the photoelectric interaction with electron from bound shell, let say K-shell.
-The probability of such interaction is just above this edge much greater than that of photons of energy slightly below this edge.
-For gamma photons below this edge the interaction with electron from K-shell in energetically impossible and therefore the probability drops abruptly.
-These edges occur also at binding energies of electrons from other shells (L, M, N …..).
+These are called “absorption edges” and correspond to electrons’ binding energies from an atom’s bound shells.
+For photons with the energy just above the edge, the photon energy is sufficient to undergo the photoelectric interaction with an electron from the bound shell, let say K-shell.
+The probability of such interaction is just above this edge, much greater than that of photons of energy slightly below this edge.
+For gamma photons below this edge, the interaction with electrons from K-shell is energetically impossible, and therefore, the probability drops abruptly.
+These edges also occur at binding energies of electrons from other shells (L, M, N …).

 Key characteristics of Compton Scattering

 - It is the scattering of photons by atomic electrons

 - Photons undergo a wavelength shift called the Compton shift.